ghpv/dbcsql/package/files/README.md

 `DSL_NAME` is used within the contract, whereas `DB_NAME` is used within the database.
 In case these names are equal it is possible to supply one name (i.e. skip the `= DB_NAME` part).

-`DATA_TYPE` is used to describe what kind of data type should be given to an _argument_ of the operation, if it applies to this column (e.g. if you have an argument that is used to update this column, its type should be equal to that column).
+`DATA_TYPE` is used to describe what kind of data type should be given to a _parameter_ of the operation, if it applies to this column (e.g. if you have a parameter that is used to update this column, its type should be equal to that column).
-Note that this is strictly about _arguments_ and _not_ the columns in the table.
+Note that this is strictly about _parameter_ and _not_ the columns in the table.
 So, for example, if one has a `CHARACTER VARYING (50)` column the correct datatype for it is `VARCHAR`, not `CHARACTER VARYING`.
 Similarly, for `NUMERIC` and other sized data one should not supply the sizing.
-(So use `NUMERIC` and _not_ `NUMERIC(5, 3)`) The `DATA_TYPE` should be a single non-spaced "word", it is not processed in any way, but is instead directly passed as an argument type where applicable.
+(So use `NUMERIC` and _not_ `NUMERIC(5, 3)`) The `DATA_TYPE` should be a single non-spaced "word", it is not processed in any way, but is instead directly passed as a parameter type where applicable.

 This descriptor should include every single column that the contracts should be aware of, this includes also _referenced fields_, such as foreign keys.